a89529294/Notes/Coding/Courses/CSS For JS/Animation/Animation.md

 	2. `forwards` applies styles in `to/100%` after animation ends
 	3. `backwards` applies styles in `from/0%` before animation starts
 	4. `both` combies `forwards` & `backwards`

+## animation-play-state
+- Instead of adding/removing `animation` to trigger/stop animation, we can use `animation-play-state` to trigger/pause an animation.
+The upside is the *animation when paused will not snap back to its default position*.
+- Takes two values: `running`, `paused`.